--It's also important in diagnosing Parkinsons that there be at least 2 of the following primary symptoms present to consider a Parkinsons diagnosis:
+-It's also important in diagnosing Parkinson's that there are at least 2 of the following primary symptoms present to consider a Parkinson's diagnosis:

-A Tremor Symptom occurring on one side, while at rest (or resting tremor) is the most common presentation in diagnosing Parkinsons.
+A Tremor Symptom occurring on one side, while at rest (or resting tremor) is the most common presentation in Parkinson's diagnosis.

 -Brain Tumor: Depending on the location of the tumor, can cause many of the same symptoms of Parkinsons.